Hiring choices can significantly impact your bottom line, especially since labor accounts for nearly 70% of total business costs.

 For example, sending a concise yet detailed email about a payment issue can resolve it quickly without confusion.

 Good communication also involves active listening to understand questions or problems fully.
-Accounting clerks strengthen their professional relationships and contribute to a productive environment by fostering clear and respectful communication.
+Accounting clerks who foster clear and respectful communication strengthen their professional relationships and contribute to a productive environment.

 5. Basic Mathematical Skills

-Accounting clerks don’t need to be math wizards, but they must be comfortable working with numbers.
+Accounting clerks did not need to be math wizards, but they must be comfortable working with numbers.

-Tasks like calculating invoices, balancing accounts, or reconciling discrepancies require basic arithmetic skills.
-Mistakes in figures or formula-based spreadsheets can affect a company’s finances and lead to more significant issues.
+Calculating invoices, balancing accounts, or reconciling discrepancies require basic arithmetic skills.
+Mistakes in figures or formula-based spreadsheet companies can lead to more significant issues.

-For example, accurately prorating a service fee or verifying tax calculation percentages ensures your work aligns with compliance standards.
+For example, accurately prorating a service fee or verifying tax calculation percentages ensures that your work meets compliance standards.

 Additionally, sharpening this skill boosts confidence when reviewing reports or cross-checking totals.

-At the same time, calculators and software help, manual math skills are still valuable for quick verifications and problem-solving.
+At the same time, calculators and software help, and annual math skills are still valuable for quick verifications and problem-solving.
 A strong foundation in numbers helps clerks thrive and enhances their value within the financial team.

 Virtual assistants often offer flexible services at competitive rates, with Stealth Agents starting at just $15 per hour.
-On the other hand, an accounting clerk’s average hourly rate in the U.S. is around $20, plus additional costs like benefits.
+In contrast, the clerk’s salary in the U.S. is around $20, plus additional costs like benefits.

 Virtual assistants can handle various administrative or accounting tasks without requiring a physical workspace, saving you overhead expenses.